 This one is even better (same condenser unit):

 The fan blade is sheared off and jammed into the condenser coil.
 This happened during power transfer from generator power to commercial power.
-Naturally, it was at 1 am in the morning after a pole mounted transformer had been replaced.
-When the building transfered back to commercial power, I went outside to use the “bathroom” before my two hour drive back home.
-I though I smelled something hot, you know that cooked paint/plastic smell, but couldn’t really track it down… the winds were kicking up and another thunderstorm was on the way.
+Naturally, it was at 1 a.m. in the morning after a pole-mounted transformer had been replaced.
+When the building transferred back to commercial power, I went outside to use the “bathroom” before my two-hour drive back home.
+I thought I smelled something hot, you know that cooked paint/plastic smell, but couldn’t really track it down… the winds were kicking up and another thunderstorm was on the way.

 I found having a set of gauges to check the head pressure and suction is a good diagnostic tool to quickly pinpoint problems with HVAC units.
 This way, when the HVAC tech shows up, you can quickly point him in the right direction.